 Amish Haystack Dinner - my kids' favorite meal

-You may have to be careful though; I always end up with a stack that is bigger than I intended.
-I add a little bit of each ingredient, and it doesn’t look like much.
+You may have to be careful though; I always end up with a bigger stack than I intended.
+I add a little bit of each ingredient, and it doesn't look like much.
 But by the time I have everything on my plate, the pile can get pretty big.

 How do I make my Amish Haystack Recipe?

 Cooking Rice: I start by cooking the rice since it takes twenty minutes to cook.
 If you have a rice cooker, by all means, use it.

 But rice is easy to cook on the stovetop as well.
 Just put the rice, water, and salt into a saucepan and bring it to a rolling boil.
 Reduce heat to low temperature.
 Cover and set your timer for twenty minutes.
 Do not open the lid until your timer goes off.

 Brown hamburger: While the rice is cooking, I brown the hamburger and warm the beans.
 You can cook dried beans if you plan ahead far enough, but I often use canned beans.

 And I have recently started making my own taco seasoning as well.

 Lettuce: If you are limited on time, you can buy the shredded lettuce in bags, but I tend to stay away from bagged lettuce and cut up my own.
 Cut up the lettuce and tomatoes the same as you would for tacos.

 Cheese Sauce: You can buy a can of cheese sauce and warm it, or make your own.
 To make the cheese sauce, add 1/2 cup of milk and a Tbsp. of butter to a microwave-safe dish.
 Add about a 2 1/2" slab of Velveeta cheese (cut into slices).
 Warm in the microwave at 1-minute intervals, stirring in between, until it is melted and smooth.